jarcities/CodeJeNN/src/README.md

 -->

 ## DIRECTORY CONTENTS
-  * `api-core/` ⮕ Directory that holds all methods/function to extract, load, and code generate any model in a directory where your neural nets are stored.
+  * `api-core/` ⮕ Directory that holds all scripts to extract, load, and code generate any model in a directory where your neural nets are stored.

-  * `bin/` ⮕ Default directory where genereated header files are created (you can link another directory if you want).
+  * `bin/` ⮕ Default directory where genereated header files are created (the user can link another directory).

-  * `dump_model/` ⮕ Default dump directory that you can dump any trained model and link during the code generation process (you can link another directory if you want).
+  * `dump_model/` ⮕ Default dump directory that the user can dump any trained model and link during the code generation process (the user can link another directory).

   * `generate.sh` & `clean.sh` ⮕ Default bash scripts used to generate and/or clean c++ files.

 ## CODE GENERATION STEPS
-1. First create a trained neural nets using Tensorflow Keras and save in the supported file extensions `.h5` or `.Keras`.
+1. First create a trained neural nets using Tensorflow Keras and save in the supported file extensions `.h5` or `.Keras` (there is not advantage of using one over the other).

     * If necessary, save normalization/standardization parameters in a `.npy` file.
 (Example in ***dump_model/***)

-1. Put all models wanting to be code generated in the ***dump_model/*** directory, or whatever directory you wish to link.
+1. Put all models wanting to be code generated in the ***dump_model/*** directory, or whatever directory the user wish to link.

 1. Link necessary flags or change the bash script `generate.sh` as stated below: